zx80/anodb/README.md

 If the connection is broken, a new connection is attempted.

-Compared do aiosql, the point is not to need to pass a connection as an argument on each call: The `DB` class embeds both connection and query methods.
+Compared to `aiosql`, the point is not to need to pass a connection as an argument on each call: The `DB` class embeds both connection and query methods.

+For concurrent programming (threads, greenlets…), a relevant setup should also consider thread-locals and pooling issues at some level.

 ## Example